 we will be clear about fees and fair in our pricing,

-we will use humane and non-lethal methods whenever possible,
+we will use non-lethal methods whenever possible,

 and treat every animal with compassion and respect,

 and honor each animal's intrinsic value, and their place in the ecosystem,

 we will encourage compassion, kindness and tolerance for other living things,

 and advocate for greater understanding and appreciation of animals and the natural world,

 we will advocate tolerance and promote harmonious co-existence,

 we will lead the industry in humane and ethical practices,